uptycslabs/terraform-aws-iam-config/README.md

 * It will attach below policies to role :-
   * policy/job-function/ViewOnlyAccess
   * policy/SecurityAudit
-  * Custom read only policy access for resource
+  * Custom read only policy access for required resources.

 # Requirements